Baumanar/log-monitor/README.md

 ![Build](https://travis-ci.org/Baumanar/log-monitor.svg?branch=master)
 [![codecov](https://codecov.io/gh/Baumanar/log-monitor/branch/master/graph/badge.svg)](https://codecov.io/gh/Baumanar/log-monitor)

 A simple console program that monitors HTTP traffic on your machine.
-Listens to an actively written log file and displays statistics
+Listens to an actively written log file and displays statistics.
+- The console app displays stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
+- Whenever total traffic for the past 2 minutes exceeds a certain number on average, the app displays a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”.
+The default threshold is be 10 requests per second, and is be overridable.
+- Whenever the total traffic drops again below that value on average for the past 2 minutes, the app displays another message detailing when the alert recovered

 ![HTTP Log-monitor](images/demo.gif)